department web page: langlab.uta.edu/

 Fellowships, when available, will be awarded on a competitive basis.
 Nominees for the Graduate School Master's Fellowship in Modern Languages will be selected based on the following criteria:

 Teaching assistantships are available for graduate students in the Department of Modern Languages.
-Graduate students who obtain teaching assistantships are required to take MODL 5305 Methods of MLT unless they are in the Dual Language Program.
+Graduate students who obtain teaching assistantships are urged to take MODL 5305 Methods of Modern Language Teaching.

 In addition to the Graduate School requirements for Master's degree programs, the following requirements apply in the Department of Modern Languages: